 First given a brigade, and then a division in 1861, Miles seemed to be on the fast-track towards greatness.
 That track hit a booze-smelling snag during the First Battle of Bull Run, where Miles was accused of being drunk on duty.
 An inquiry proved that he was, and, following an eight-month leave of absence, he was relegated to the obscure backwater of the Federal Arsenal at Harper’s Ferry, Virginia.
 The very same arsenal that then Major Robert E. Lee led a detachment of U.S. Marines against in 1859 to capture John Brown.

-Lee was in the vicinity again in 1862, and, like Brown before him, needed more guns.
+Lee was in the vicinity again in 1862, and, like Brown before him, needed more guns – he also needed to not have a large enemy force in his rear.
 Detaching one of his army corps under the command of the sometimes-lethargic Thomas Jonathan “Stonewall” Jackson, he sent it against Harper’s Ferry as the main body of the Army of Northern Virginia veered into Maryland for a date with George B. McClellan’s Army of the Potomac.
 Jackson had about 20,000 troops under his command; Miles, just barely 14,000.
 However, the steep heights around Harper’s Ferry offered excellent defensive positions for the largely inexperienced Union troops.
 Miles was expected to hold the position until reinforcements could arrive.

 What McClellan and General-in-Chief Henry Halleck had not counted on was that Miles appeared to have lost all military sense whatsoever.
 Rather than posting his men on the heights around the town, the majority of his force was stationed literally in and around the town, which lies in a bowl of ground that is entirely not defensible.
 I’ve made better tactical decisions while drunk playing Company of Heroes 2.
 Speaking of drunk, reports indicate that Miles was in the sauce again, even as Jackson’s troops were arriving outside the town on September 12.